alexabrock/Programmierung-Nachklausurtutorium/Aufgaben.md

 ---

 ## Bäume
+- HK WS 26/26 - A4 -> Argumentation, Eigenschaften
 - PK WS 25/26 – A7 → Argumentation, Eigenschaften
 - HK WS 24/25 – A5 → Implementierung
 - DK WS 23/24 – A6 → Implementierung